 For our return flights from Chile, we booked with Copa Airlines, Panama’s national airline and a Star Alliance partner.
 But little did we know, we should have kept our expectations even lower.
 The Copa Airlines experience was so disappointing that I wish we would have saved the miles and flew in economy class instead. 👎

 Copa Airlines Business Class with Credit Card Points

-The best way to book a Copa Airlines business class award ticket is through one of the airline’s Star Alliance partners.
-This includes frequent flyer programs with United Airlines, Air Canada, Singapore Airlines, ANA, and Turkish Airlines.
+Travel credit cards are a great way to get really cheap travel deals, and in this case, we booked a Copa Airlines business class award ticket using our points on one of the airline’s Star Alliance partners.
+Other partners include frequent flyer programs such as United Airlines, Air Canada, Singapore Airlines, ANA, and Turkish Airlines.
 Copa also has a codeshare agreement with Aeromexico, which allows you to redeem Aeromexico miles for redemption on Copa Airlines as well.

 I booked the award flight by spending 60k United Airlines miles for each ticket.
 However, the price has since increased to 66k miles per ticket.
 There are cheaper award programs to use, but since United is a transfer partner with the Chase Ultimate Rewards program, it made for a perfect complement to my stash of United Airlines miles.

 The current cash price of this same flight is $1,394/each, which means redeeming 66k United Airlines miles yields a 2.1 cents/point valuation.

 But the beauty with booking Copa Airlines business class award flights is that award availability is generally WIDE OPEN.
 I was flying over a holiday weekend (Labor Day) and still had my pick of any date and time.
 It appears that still is the case: